owldragonkc/ProducerConsumer/README.md

 # ProducerConsumer

-In this project, we implement a producer/consumer problem involving web scraping.
+In this project, we implement in an .ipynb file a producer/consumer problem involving web scraping.

 It inputs a list of URLs in the CSV, URLs.csv, and for each valid URL extracts all the hyperlinks in that URL.